A project promises that today’s investment creates, in time, a better future. The further out the time horizon, the greater the project impact.

 Time impacts a project business need.
 How a project team identifies times decides if time is a resource waste or resource investment.

-People either value time or squander time, managed correctly, time is a resource investment and like a coin has two sides:
+People either value time or squander time, managed correctly, time is a resource investment, but like any coin, has two sides:

 - Time is a commodity.